Guildford Four police 'acted criminally'

 The original convictions had brought her some reassurance, he said, but finding out later they were a miscarriage of justice had led to further trauma.

-The law firm also represents Ann McKernan, sister of Guilford Four member Gerry Conlon.
+The law firm also represents Ann McKernan, sister of Guildford Four member Gerry Conlon.

 Mr Stanley said she wanted a new inquiry because her late brother had been falsely imprisoned with a wrongful conviction still hanging over him.